How planning is different in Northern Ontario

 How zoning is different in Northern Ontario

-Where local municipalities exist, zoning is handled in the same way as in the rest of Ontario.
+Where municipalities exist, zoning is handled in the same way as in the rest of Ontario.
 (See section 3, Zoning bylaws)

 Zoning orders take precedence over any existing local zoning bylaws, and may define: